 As babies continue to develop, their babbling begins to sound more and more like conversation.
 This is sometimes referred to as jargon, and this babble has a rhythm and tone which sounds a lot like adult speech.

-This information is typical development.
+This table presents typical milestones of when babies start talking clearly.
 If your child does not master these skills within 3 months of when they are supposed to, that is considered delayed.

 (Information taken from ASHA.org)

 |4 – 6 months||Coos and babbles when playing alone or with you|